AbdullahShariq/AI-Maze-Solver/README.md

 - **Key Files**:
   - `AI_Maze_Solver.py`: The main script containing all game logic and UI code.

-## Algorithm Details

-- **BFS (Breadth-First Search)**: Finds the shortest path to keys and the goal, exploring level by level.
-- **DFS (Depth-First Search)**: Explores deeply along each branch, potentially finding longer paths.
-- **A***: Uses Manhattan distance heuristic for efficient shortest-path finding.
-- **Greedy Best-First Search**: Prioritizes moves closer to the target based on heuristic, may not guarantee shortest paths.

 The AI simulates paths from the current state, collecting keys and reaching the goal, while the comparison table evaluates performance based on moves, score, power-ups collected, and computation time.